 Advanced Biology: This course offers students the opportunity to complete college-level work in the biological sciences and provides a foundation for more advanced work in these disciplines.
 During the year, students will study: biochemistry, cellular thermodynamics, molecular genetics, inheritance, evolution, anatomy & physiology, botany, and ecology.
 Laboratory work plays an instrumental role in the course, with an emphasis on learning and developing experimental design skills.
-Prerequisites: A grade of 88 or above in Biology; a grade of 90 or above in Chemistry or 85 or above in

-Accelerated Chemistry; a grade of 88 or above in Pre-Calculus or 85 or above in Acc Algebra/Trigonometry.
-1 credit
+Prerequisites: A grade of 88 or above in Biology; a grade of 90 or above in Chemistry or 85 or above in Accelerated Chemistry; a grade of 88 or above in Pre-Calculus or 85 or above in Accelerated.

 Genetics (Semester 1) This course provides the opportunity to complete advanced work in genetics.
 Topics covered include Mendelian inheritance, molecular biology, genetic engineering, population genetics, and evolution.
 The uses of biotechnology are a significant part of the course, along with the regular study of the social, ethical, and legal implications of recombinant DNA.
+Prerequisites: successful completion of Biology & Chemistry. /2 credit nervous, and reproductive.
 Prerequisites: successful completion of Biology & Chemistry. /2 credit

 Anatomy & Physiology (Semester 2) This course provides a survey of various systems of the human body with an emphasis on their physiology.
 The workings of the various organs and their interactions will be examined and extensive laboratory work will be completed, which will include dissections.
-Systems explored include the respiratory, circulatory, digestive, excretory, endocrine, immune, nervous, and reproductive.
+Systems explored include the respiratory, circulatory, digestive, excretory, endocrine, immune,